CudaText-addons/cuda_calc_expr/readme/readme.txt

   decimal_separator=.
   thousand_separator=
   list_separator=,
+  digits_precision=4

 decimal_separator can be changed to e.g. "," or another.
-thousand_separator can be set to non-empty, it will be skipped by Python anyway. list_separator is used in functions with several arguments, e.g. min, max, mean.
+thousand_separator can be set to non-empty, it will be skipped by Python anyway. list_separator is used in functions with several arguments, e.g. min, max, mean. digits_precision is number of digits after decimal separator, can be 0 to show as is.

 author: Alexey Torgashin (CudaText)